Infected ear piercing

 On occasion, lumps (also known as keloids) may form on the skin in response to the ear piercing injure.
 In come cases, they may disappear on their own after a few months, while in others, they may need to be surgically removed.
 Either way, make sure to see your doctor if more severe symptoms surface.

-Consequences of an infected ear piercing
+Potential consequences of an infected ear piercing

 Ear infections resulting from a piercing can be treated in a short time, without any particular consequences, using home remedies or with prescribed antibiotics.
 If left untreated, they can cause:

-How to treat an infected ear piercing
+Allergic reaction to ear piercing

-What to avoid during treatment
+What to avoid during treatment?

 Avoid exposure to the sun, sand, pool water and cosmetics while the wound is healing.
 Also, do not remove the piercing for more than the time necessary to clean it.

-How to prevent inflammation in the ear holes
+How to prevent an ear piercing infection?

 Other questions?
 Come and visit us in an Amplifon center